-If a Member does not agree with the ruling of the Ethical Committee, it must have the right to appeal and present its case directly to the meeting of the Appellate Body.
+If a Member does not agree with the ruling of the Ethical Committee, it shall have the right to appeal and present its case directly to the meeting of the Appellate Body.

-The complaint is justified but is of a major nature or it is the repeated offence by the Member committed within the past 24 months.
+The complaint is justified, but is of a major nature or it is the repeated offence by the Member committed within past 24 months.

-Advise in writing to the superior Managing body (Regional manager, Medical Director or CEO) of the Member's parent company on the Committee's findings by sending the decision of the Ethical Committee and, as applicable, of the Appellate Body and request confirmation that the Member:
+Advise in writing to the superior Managing body (Regional manager, Medical Director or CEO) of the Member's parent company on the Committee's findings and request confirmation that the Member:

-- (i) accepts the Ethical Committee's decision; - (ii) agrees not to repeat the offending activity; - (iii) apologises in public in a way determined by the Ethical Committee provided that such an obligation has been imposed upon it.
+- (i) accepts the Ethical Committee's decision; - (ii) agrees not to repeat the offending activity; - (iii) apologises in public in a way determined by the Ethical Committee.